2023 NCTC Deer Hunt

-Hunters may not wire, screw, bolt, or nail steps or stands to trees or other objects, or drive any objects into a tree, nor cut any tree.
-Minor pruning and brush cutting is allowed.
+- Hunters may not wire, screw, bolt, or nail steps or stands to trees or other objects, or drive any objects into a tree, or cut any tree.
+Minor pruning and brush cutting are allowed.

-Hunter-owned stands may be placed the day prior to the hunt (with prior approval of Land Manager) or placed and removed at the beginning and end of each hunt session.
+- Hunter-owned stands may be placed the day prior to the hunt (with prior approval of the Land Manager) or placed and removed at the beginning and end of each hunt session.

-Hunters using elevated stands are required to use a commercially made safety harness, preferably one certified by the Treestand Manufacturers Association (TMA), (website http://www.tmastands.com/ No homemade safety harnesses are allowed.
+- Hunters using elevated stands are required to use a commercially made safety harness, preferably one certified by the Treestand Manufacturers Association (TMA) website No homemade safety harnesses are allowed.

-Archery hunters are required by WV regulations to wear 400 sq. inches of hunter blaze orange while hunting during days that are included in a deer firearms season.
-This includes all hunt days in 2022 at NCTC except November 12th, when orange may be omitted.
+- Archery hunters are required by WV regulations to wear 400 sq. inches of hunter blaze orange while hunting during days that are included in a deer firearms season.
+This includes all hunt days in 2023 at NCTC except November 11th and November 18th, when orange may be omitted.

 The following are some examples of nontoxic ammunition that could be used at NCTC as part of our managed deer hunt.
 Listing of a company or product does not constitute an endorsement, nor does it imply suitability to the exclusion of other products that may also be suitable.
-Hunters are encouraged to investigate to determine the non-lead ammunition that will best suit his or her needs.
+Hunters are encouraged to investigate to determine the non-toxic ammunition that will best suit their needs.

 - Shotgun Slugs – for smoothbore shotguns

-- Brenneke - RubinSabot nature, TKO Non-toxic tin in sabot slugs – may also be used in rifled barrels
+- Brenneke - TKO Non-toxic tin slugs in sabot – may also be used in rifled barrels.

-- DDupleks - Monolit - steel & polymer slug – may also be used in rifled barrels
+- DDupleks – Steelhead/Monolit - steel & polymer slug – may also be used in rifled barrels.

-- DDupleks - Dupo, Hexolit and Rossa - expanding steel & polymer slugs - may also be used in rifled barrels
+- DDupleks – Broadhead/Dupo and Hexolit - expanding steel & polymer slugs - may also be used in rifled barrels.

-- Winchester - "Deer Season" Copper Impact Extreme Point Copper Sabot Slug
+- Winchester - Copper Impact Extreme Copper Sabot Slug.

 - Muzzleloader Bullets